Harmony with TypeScript

 tsc --target ES5 example.ts

-You can even have TypeScript compilation run-rime.
+You can even run TypeScript compilation at run-time.

 <?xml version="1.0"?>